UniversityOfPlymouth-Electronics/Embedded-Systems/getting_started/software-tools.md

 This will help us better support you.
 Never disclose your password!

 ### Installing Mbed Studio
-The first step is to download and install the version of Mbed Studio for your computer.
+The first step is to download and install the version of Mbed Studio for your computer, but there are a couple checks you should do first.

 > [Click this link to download Mbed-Studio](https://os.mbed.com/studio/)

+**Failing to ensure the following risks the software install to (silently) fail.**
+* Check there are no pending restarts due to a Windows update.
+* Check there is sufficient disk space on your system drive.

-Run the installer and you will probably find it is mostly self-explanatory.
-You can choose default options.
+Once you system is ready, run the installer and you will probably find it is mostly self-explanatory.
+It is suggested you install "for all users".
+Other than that, choose default options.
 Since version `1.0`, many of the additional tools needed for this software come included.

+In the event you do need to reinstall, see the [section on troubleshooting](troubleshooting.md#Failed-installations-and-Reinstalling-Mbed-Studio) first.

 ### Connecting your Target Board
 The software that allows your PC to recognize your target board comes with Mbed Studio.
 The most important of these is the ST Link Driver.